SOFIAMORETTI01/Claim_anomalies/README.md

-# 🔍 Claim Anomaly Detection
+# 🔍 Detecting atypical insurance claims

 This project detects atypical insurance claims using Isolation Forest, an unsupervised algorithm that scores anomalies based on behavioral patterns.